It seems only fitting that the UK’s most secure composite door now features the country’s most secure locking system; the Ultion.

 The sturdy hooks, sealing elements and latch can be retracted manually using the locking cylinder or door handle.

 The Avantis Lock is exclusive to Solidor and was recently subject to the very highest testing procedures at a UKAS accredited Test Centre.
-According to the testing house at Mila it was 'the strongest composite door yet tested' thanks to the hardware and the fact that the Solidor slab is a solid timber core, rather than a foam filled GRP door that other manufacturers use.
+According to an independent testing house it was 'the strongest composite door yet tested' thanks to the hardware and the fact that the Solidor slab is a solid timber core, rather than a foam filled GRP door that other manufacturers use.
 This new lock provides the largest and strongest hook and bolt system in the door sector.
 Like many features from Solidor, this new locking mechanism carries the market's first 25mm triangulated dead bolt, which makes for greater compression and security on a closed door.
 Another key feature is the deadlock, which also operates from the action of lifting the handle, rather than a key turn.

 The Avantis lock easily passed PAS 24 for security, which requires that the lock can sustain a manual attack for three minutes.
 In fact after two men had attacked the door for five minutes, they gave up to test the Solidor hinge, which also comfortably exceeded the required specification.
 Look at our video to see for yourself just how secure our doors are.
 Solidor can boast that not only are their doors some of the most secure in the market, they are also some of the most innovative!